WojciechMatuszewski/programming-notes/web/react/fem-react-performance-v2.md

 - Here the instructor showed us two React 18 hooks, the `useDeferredValue` and `useTransition`. **Both are useful when we want to make some things "low priority"**.

   - In React 17 it is not possible to differentiate between low-priority and high-priority updates.
 With React 18, such distinction is possible.

+## My key takeaways

+- **You can gain a lot in terms of performance by moving stuff around**.

+  - Co-locating and encapsulating state is one of the best ways to improve performance without introducing complexity.

+    - As a bonus, you will most likely make your app structure more readable.

+- **Using `memo` is okay, but do not overuse it**.

+  - Keep in mind the `memo` gotcha with the `children` prop – where you render the `children` matters!

+- React 18 exposes hooks to make the UI feel more responsive – the `useDeferredValue` and the `useTransition` hooks.